danny-baker/dash-heroku/README.md

 `Procfile` tells Heroku what type of process is going to run (Gunicorn web process) and the Python app entrypoint (app.py) <br>
 `/assets` this directory is ONLY to serve the favicon icon.
 It cannot be used to serve any other static files <br>
 `/static` this is the directory from which you can serve all your static files (note this is seen as the root folder from your Dash app) <br>
+`.gitignore` file telling git which files and directories to ignore when pushing to the remote repositories <br>

 ## Instructions